miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - Verification of indirect signatures requires both JWS signature validation and external reference hash validation.
 - LTV-JWS is designed to maintain compatibility with existing JWS processing and implementations whenever possible.

-BASE64 encoding is used for DER-encoded ASN.1 objects for compatibility with existing PKIX and RFC 7515 x5c processing models.
+BASE64 encoding is used for DER-encoded ASN.1 objects for compatibility with existing PKIX and {{!RFC7515}} x5c processing models.

 LTV-JWS uses both BASE64URL encoding and BASE64 encoding depending on the type of data being represented.

-Values participating in JWS signing input construction, hash input construction, external reference hash processing, and hash-based identifiers use BASE64URL encoding consistent with RFC 7515 JWS processing and JOSE thumbprint conventions.
+Values participating in JWS signing input construction, hash input construction, external reference hash processing, and hash-based identifiers use BASE64URL encoding consistent with {{!RFC7515}} JWS processing and JOSE thumbprint conventions.

-DER-encoded PKIX and CMS related binary objects, including certificates, CRLs, OCSP responses, and RFC 3161 TimeStampTokens, use BASE64 encoding consistent with the "x5c" header parameter defined in RFC 7515.
+DER-encoded PKIX and CMS related binary objects, including certificates, CRLs, OCSP responses, and {{!RFC3161}} TimeStampTokens, use BASE64 encoding consistent with the "x5c" header parameter defined in {{!RFC7515}}.

 # Data Model

 ## JWS Structure

-LTV-JWS is based on the JWS JSON Serialization defined in RFC 7515 and consists of protected headers, unprotected headers, payloads, and signatures.
+LTV-JWS is based on the JWS JSON Serialization defined in {{!RFC7515}} and consists of protected headers, unprotected headers, payloads, and signatures.

 LTV-JWS stores long-term validation related information as "ltv" objects distributed across these structures.